brigittarucz/devOpsPracticesInteg/pages/index.md

 ### <a name="softQAlinting"> Linting
 Linting is the process of testing your source code for syntactic and stylistic problems using an automated system.
 A lint tool, also called a linter, performs static code analysis, meaning it analyzes the source code without running the application.
 A linter can help enforce coding standards.
 It also helps reduce cost because a linter may detect bugs and errors before deployment.
 [18]

 ESLint is one of several lint tools available for JavaScript.
 ESLint is a relatively new and widely used tool for linting JavaScript code.
 It is built to be readily expandable and includes many plugins.
 It is also known for having the finest ES6 support and for being the only linter that works with JSX.
 [19] We opted to utilize ESLint as our linting tool for the project based on our research.
-We use the env: {"node": true} option in the .eslintrc.json file to allow the linter to recognize that the project is built using the node environment.
+We use the env: {"node": true} option in the .eslintrc.json file to allow the linter to recognize that the project is built using the Node environment.
 Moreover, because Mocha and Chai syntaxes are unrecognized by the linter and flags errors, we generated a file named .eslintignore to exclude the test directory.

 As a rule, ESlint ensures that global variables are read-only, meaning that you should not change that variable.
 This rule is called no-global-assign.
 We do, however, change the localStorage to save the user ID, which, of course, throws errors.
 To fix this, we changed the .eslintrc.json file to state that the global variable localStorage should also be a writable: